BigLittle9/-Creating-a-coding-practice-website-/README.md

-# Creating a coding practice website
+# 👾Creating a coding practice website👾

 ## Setting-up the virtual environment
 First of all, you will need to [set-up a virtual environment](/SET-UP.md) in the command line